 Sensory-Friendly Halloween Costumes

 Hiya friends!
-Trick-or-Treat time is just around the corner and if you haven’t found the perfect costume yet for your little ghouls then I have a treat for you!
+Trick-or-Treat time is just around the corner!
+If you haven’t found the perfect costume yet for your little ghouls then I have a treat for you!
 Read on for the tricks to find the best sensory-friendly Halloween costumes!

 Step one is easy peasy—make sure your little monster has most of the say in the costume